Jayesh-Asrani/actually-useful-ai-advanced-assistant-learning-lab/README.md

 - [MCP](lab/optional-mcp.md) — remediate a pod and file a GitHub issue from inside the Assistant
 - [Dashboarding Mode](lab/optional-dashboard-mode.md) — build a storefront dashboard without writing queries

-## House rules

-1. Name anything you create (Quickstarts, Rules, Skills, dashboards) with your **initials** as a prefix
-2. Run **one** Deep Investigation (Lab 4) — they're token-hungry
-3. Don't create Automations — read the walkthrough in Lab 3 instead
-4. The feature-flag and k6 controls are facilitator-driven — hands off 🙂

 ## After the workshop